Skills Development Scotland | Co-designing the future of My World of Work

 The Impact

-Over 90 children and young people in Scotland were involved in an engaging, inclusive and rewarding process in which they had the opportunity to see their ideas come to life and provide ongoing feedback and input.
+Over 90 children and young people in Scotland were involved in an engaging, inclusive and rewarding process.

 More case studies